ScienceBoard: Evaluating Multimodal Autonomous Agents in Realistic Scientific Workflows: Details of Experiments

 \paragraph{GUI Action Models.} While foundational models provide impressive general-purpose intelligence, their intrinsic agentic capabilities for nuanced GUI manipulation are still under active exploration, often requiring further specialization.
 Consequently, a prominent line of research involves adapting open-source VLMs by fine-tuning them on extensive, GUI-specific datasets.
 This targeted training methodology yields dedicated action models equipped with significantly enhanced proficiencies for understanding and interacting with GUIs.
 The GUI action models adopted in this paper are as follows:

 \begin{itemize}[leftmargin=*,itemsep=2pt] \item{OS-Atlas-Pro-7B~\citep{wu2025osatlas}}: A foundational GUI action model that significantly advances open-source VLMs for agentic tasks, excelling in GUI grounding and out-of-distribution scenarios through innovations in modeling and the creation of the largest open-source, cross-platform GUI grounding corpus with over 13 million elements.
 It demonstrates state-of-the-art performance across six diverse benchmarks~(mobile, desktop, web) and verifies the existence of model scaling laws in GUI scenarios.
 In our experiments, this model is deployed using a single A100 80GB GPU with vLLM~\citep{kwon2023efficient}. \item{UGround-V1-7B~\citep{gou2025navigating}}: A universal visual grounding model that identifies GUI action elements by pixel coordinates.
 It powers the SeeAct-V framework~\citep{zheng2024seeact}, which enables purely visual GUI perception and pixel-level operations.
 Agents using SeeAct-V with UGround have achieved SOTA results across five distinct benchmarks spanning web, mobile, and desktop evaluations.
 In our experiments, this model is deployed on a single A100 80GB GPU with vLLM. \item{UI-TARS-72B-DPO~\citep{qin2025uitars}}: An end-to-end native GUI agent that uniquely perceives screenshots as its sole input to perform human-like keyboard and mouse interactions, outperforming prevailing agent frameworks that depend on heavily wrapped commercial models with expert-crafted prompts.
 It has established state-of-the-art performance across more than ten GUI agent benchmarks.
 This advanced capability stems from key innovations including enhanced perception, unified action modeling, System-2 reasoning, iterative training with reflective online traces, and a final Direct Preference Optimization~(DPO) phase, which refines its ability to make precise, context-aware decisions.
-In our experiments, UI-TARS-72B-DPO utilizes vLLM for inference and is deployed on interconnected clusters of 8 $\times$ A100 80GB GPUs. \end{itemize}
+In our experiments, UI-TARS-72B-DPO utilizes vLLM for inference and is deployed on interconnected clusters of 8 $\times$ A100 80GB GPUs. \item{GUI-Actor-7B~\citep{wu2025gui}}: A recently proposed GUI grounding model that introduces a novel coordinate-free visual grounding approach.
+It utilizes an action head to direct the special token <ACTOR> to the target screenshot patches for localization.
+It claims to surpass the text-based coordinate prediction baseline and demonstrates better generalization in out-of-distribution (OOD) scenarios.
+In our experiments, we used the 7B version of GUI-Actor based on the Qwen2.5-VL backbone. \end{itemize}